sherryduong93/chasestadiumimpact/README.md

 <br>MannWhitneyU Test Result : pvalue = 0.02 -> Significant
 <br>T-Test Statistic & Distribution: pvalue = 0.0069 -> Significant
 ![image](https://github.com/sherryduong93/chasestadiumimpact/blob/working/Graphs/EventsVsNonHypotheisTest_Police.png)
-<br> **Looked into the week days of events versus non events in case the distribution of events was majority on weekends, which I hypothesize would have higher crime/fire calls in general.
-For the most part, Events were evenly spread out and only slightly biased towards Saturday & Thursday.**
-<br>Day of Week
-<br>Monday: 0.14
-<br>Tuesday: 0.12
-<br>Wednesday: 0.13
-<br>Thursday: 0.18
-<br>Friday: 0.13
-<br>Saturday: 0.20
-<br>Sunday: 0.08
 <br>
 ### What about effects of Shelter In Place?
 **The data was captured from 9/6/2019 - 3/31/2020.
 Major Tech companies started having employees work from home around early March, and official Shelter In Place measures were enacted 3/19/2020.
 How did that impact calls/incidents?**